Symmetry restoration in mean-field approaches: Projection methods in simple nuclear models and ab initio calculations

-Of course, the model interaction has to be adjusted carefully to the underlying configuration space.
-If the interaction in such a valence space is properly chosen, much of the physics, in particular, the interplay between collective degrees of freedom and single-particle degrees of freedom can be well described in such a space, only global properties such as total binding energies or radii have to be treated in the full space.
 The applications are further simplified by the use of separable interactions.
-From the configuration-interaction calculations, one knows that an effective interaction in such a restricted space can be represented as a sum of terms separable in the $ph$-channel and in the $pp$-channel, i.e.,
+From the configuration-interaction calculations \cite{(Duf96a),(Cau05a)}, one knows that an effective interaction in such a restricted space can be represented as a sum of terms separable in the particle-hole and particle-particle channel, i.e.,

 where,